What to See in Beautiful Brittany (Bretagne), France

 If you’re in Helsinki on the first Friday of the month, you can enter any museum for free!
-I chose to check out Kiasma, Museum of Contemporary Art, where I was introduced to an amazing Finnish artist Iiu Susiraja.
-Her self-portraits are so thought and laugh provoking, I was truly inspired by her boldness.
+I chose to check out Kiasma, Museum of Contemporary Art, where I immediately became a fan of the amazing Finnish artist Iiu Susiraja.
+Her self-portraits are so thought and laugh provoking, I was truly inspired by her boldness and colorful portraits.

 There are many other museums to choose from such as the National Museum of Finland where you can learn about Finland’s history, including the civil war from where the bullet holes in certain monuments come from.
 There’s also the Finnish Museum of Natural History, famous for the sculptures of the coffee drinking-sun bathing giraffes on the balcony.
 Here is a list by Culture Trip of the best museums in Finland.
 If you’re undecided, you can see the current exhibits on display on the museum’s website or simply, flip a coin.

 When in Helsinki, a day trip to Suomenlinna island is a must.
 The ferry is not technically free but it is included with the metro day pass.
-You also have the option of going island hoping for €10, a good idea on a sunny day.
+You also have the option of going island hopping for €10, a good idea on a sunny day.
 Suomenlinna is a world heritage and an old army fortress where you can explore the old tunnels and touch the huge cannons (pun intended) facing the Baltic Sea.
 It also has some beautiful views and beaches where you can chill.
-Also, we happened to passed by a pirate ship on our way back to land.
+Above all. we happened to pass by a pirate ship on our way back to land.
 Anything can happen in Helsinki.

 There are two places that stayed with me from my visit…